ootjersb/pislave/README.md

 The communication to the Itho devices works via I2C.
 You need both a master and a slave on the I2C bus.
 The Master is used to send requests to the WPU or Autotemp.
 The Slave is used to receive the answer.
-The Itho device is registered at address 0x82.
-The Raspberry Pi is registered at address 0x80.
+The Itho device is registered at address `0x82`.
+The Raspberry Pi is registered at address `0x80`.
 This project has been developed and tested with a Raspberry Pi 3B+.
 The Raspberry Pi Model 4 has a little different API, which has not been tested.

 The toolset:
-- pimaster.cpp: Initial attempt to send commands to the Itho devices.
+- `pi_master/pimaster.cpp`: Initial attempt to send commands to the Itho devices.
 This one has been replaced by pimaster2.c
-- pimaster2.c: Tool that can be used to send queries (hardcoded) to the Itho device.
+- `pi_master/pimaster2.c`: Tool that can be used to send queries (hardcoded) to the Itho device.
-- emu_autotemp.c: Simulator for Autotemp which is normally at address 0x82, can be used to test the other programs without connecting to the Itho device.
+- `support/emu_autotemp.c`: Simulator for Autotemp which is normally at address 0x82, can be used to test the other programs without connecting to the Itho device.
 Does send a datalog message
-- emu_heatpump.c: Simulator for Heat Pump which is normally at address 0x82, can be used to test the other programs without connecting to the Itho device.
+- `support/emu_heatpump.c`: Simulator for Heat Pump which is normally at address 0x82, can be used to test the other programs without connecting to the Itho device.
 Does send a datalog message
-- pislave.cpp: Tool to receive the data from the Itho device.
+- `pi_slave/pislave.cpp`: Tool to receive the data from the Itho device.
 Currently some hardcoded actions are possible: Insert raw data into SQLite DB, Parse a single value and upload to Domoticz
-- pislave82.cpp: Simulator for WPU/Autotemp on receival side.
+- `pi_slave/pislave82.cpp`: Simulator for WPU/Autotemp on receival side.
 Other files are included with the above.

 This project started from this forum thread: https://www.circuitsonline.net/forum/view/65868